dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ## UPDATES:

+Added back in all the other modules for the modularized project.
+There are a total of 11 modules at this time.
+The challenges were that there was no delay between first module (initialization of the EC2 instances) and the rest of the modules.
+The tomcat installation module requires that all instances be in Passed state in order to use the paramiko library to ssh into the EC2 instances and install tomcat.
+The public ip addreses need to be fully initialized on each instance to do this.
+Adding a delay in the tomcat script got it working.

+Moving the export of the instance ids and security group ids module to AFTER the tomcat installation module resolved another issue.
+The export arrays were empty when this was executed as second module because the EC2 instances were not in fully running state.
+Once this was moved to the third module (non-multi-threaded), the fourth module which needs the instance id and security group id arrays started working.
+This is because the second module (that is now the tomcat installation module) ensures that all EC2 instances are runnning and status checks are passed.
+The fourth module, the manual ALB setup works fine now.
+After these changes the rest of the 11 modules ran fine including the beanstalk and RDS setups and the RDS jumphost as well as the wget stress EC2 generators for both the manual ALB and the beanstalk ALB instances (HTTP and HTTPS listeners).

+## UPDATES:

 Added large code changes for modulatization of the project, using packcage sequential_master_modules for the standalone python scripts.  master_script.py has non-parallelized version, and multi-threaded version and a multiprocessing version to optimize the deployment to AWS3.
 Broke off the RDS configuration from the beanstalk environment configuration as well so that can parallelize more effectively.
 RDS jumphost configuration added as well and it configures the RDS server with the basics for mydatabase.

 There were several challenges encountered in making the threads 3 and 4 and 5 multi-threaded, in particular with threads 4 and 5 for http and https wget stress clients.
 The error checking to checking instance status Ready and status and system checks ok was problematic.
 Several changes had to  be made in this area.

+Also making the code multi-threaded caused a lot of scope issues with the functions in the modules that are multi-threaded.
+The import of the libraries had to be done in the functions themselves to alleviate the scope issues.

 ## UPDATES: